cypress-io/cypress-documentation/source/ja/guides/overview/key-differences.md

 # Shortcuts

 Trying to test hard to reach areas of your application?
 Don't like the side effects an action creates?
 Tired of repeating the same repetitive and slow actions over and over again?
-You can simply skip them for most test cases.
+You can skip them for most test cases.

 Cypress prevents you from being forced to always 'act like a user' to generate the state of a given situation.
 With Cypress you can programmatically interact and control your application.
 You no longer have to use your UI to build up state.